Robertgreenwood27/bookapp/content/chapter3.md

 With a Herculean effort, Arris reined in his power.
 The shadows receded, retreating into him like water down a drain.
 The air cleared, the oppressive weight of his rage lifting.

-As his vision cleared, Arris saw the devastation he had wrought.
-The call center was in ruins, unconscious bodies strewn across the floor.
+As his awareness returned, Arris saw the impact of his outburst.
+The call center was silent, all activity frozen.
+His coworkers stood motionless, their faces a mix of shock, fear, and awe.
+Some stared at him with wide eyes, others averted their gaze, as if afraid to meet his.
 Lila stood motionless, her eyes vacant, mind wiped clean of the trauma she'd just witnessed.
 Outside, he could hear sirens wailing, the city in chaos.

 *What have I done?
 I have to get home.
 Have to make sure they're safe.*

-Without a backward glance, Arris fled the scene of destruction.
+Without a backward glance, Arris fled the scene.
 As he ran through the streets, he could feel the tenuous control he had regained already beginning to slip.
 The shadows within him roiled and churned, hungry for more chaos, more destruction.

-Chirp.
-A city in darkness.
-Swipe.
-Click.
-Here we go again.
-But this time, as Arris raced towards home, he knew that everything hung in the balance.
+As Arris raced towards home, he knew that everything hung in the balance.
 His humanity, his sanity, the very fabric of reality - all teetered on the edge of oblivion.

-And somewhere in the distance, a phone began to ring, carrying with it the possibility of redemption or damnation.
+Bursting into his apartment, Arris rushed to the spare room where his pets were kept.
+His heart raced as he opened the door, dreading what he might find.
+The room was pitch black and unnaturally cold, the carefully maintained habitats now silent and still.
+Panic gripped him as he thought of his beloved creatures, their delicate lives threatened by the sudden loss of heat and light.

 With trembling hands, Arris reached for his phone.
 The screen glitched and flickered, but he managed to dial the electric company.
 Each ring stretched into eternity.